z0ne-dev/markdown-ppp/README.md

 ---

-## 🧩 Customizing the Parsing Behavior
+## 🧩 Customizing the parsing behavior

 You can control how individual Markdown elements are parsed at a fine-grained level using the [`MarkdownParserConfig`](https://docs.rs/markdown-ppp/latest/markdown_ppp/parser/config/struct.MarkdownParserConfig.html) API.

-### Element Behavior Configuration how individual Markdown elements are parsed at a fine-grained level using the [`MarkdownParserConfig`](https://docs.rs/markdown-ppp/latest/markdown_ppp/parser/config/struct.MarkdownParserConfig.html) API.

 Each element type (block-level or inline-level) can be configured with an `ElementBehavior`: